isl-org/Open3D/docs/builddocs.rst

 Documentation:
 ``````````````

-The python documentation is written in
+The Python documentation is written in
 `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ and compiled
 with `sphinx <http://www.sphinx-doc.org/>`_.